TuringZhu/blog/src/devops/code_clean.md

 ## Comment

-The best comment is no comment.
+The best comment in code is no comment.

 ## Class Format